emcdo411/epoch-g2cpu-ebt-framework/diag-G²CPU-workflow.md

 Before any pathway audit runs, the EBT framework requires classifying what type of knowledge the AI system claims to measure, transfer, encode, or replicate.
 This classification determines which laundering pathways are active before a single bias event is assessed.

-In the G²CPU AI-assisted test workflow, the AI inference layer is processing telemetry signals and producing test verdicts or anomaly classifications.
+In the G²CPU + AI-assisted workflow scenario, the AI inference layer is processing telemetry signals and producing test verdicts or anomaly classifications.
 The question is: what knowledge is being encoded into that inference layer, and is the encoding mechanism valid for that knowledge type?

 **ASHEN Classification of Knowledge Being Encoded:**